-Kazan, a city deriving its name from the Tartar word for cooking pot, is true to its name.
-A genuine stew of both Tatar and Slavic cultures and over a hundred years older than Moscow, makes the capital of the Tatarstan Republic a treasure to explore.
-Here are 10 recommendations that will ensure you get the most out of the city.
+Kazan, a city deriving its name from the Tatar word for cooking pot, is true to its name.
+Over a hundred years older than Moscow, a genuine stew of both Tatar and Slavic cultures makes the capital of the Tatarstan Republic a treasure to explore.
+Here are 10 recommendations for what to do in Kazan that will ensure you get the most out of the city.

-World Heritage listed, the Kazan Kremlin is the only surviving Tatar fortress in Russia and parts of it date back to the 16th and 17th century.
-Built at the request of the Ivan the Terrible, the bright white sandstone walls encircle the city’s historical centre filled with age-old gems.
+, parts of it dating back to the 16th and 17th centuries.
+Built at the request of the Ivan the Terrible, the bright white sandstone walls encircle the city’s historical centre filled with age-old buildings.
 Highlights include the Kul Sharif Mosque, the Hermitage and the Tatarstan Museum of Natural History.

 First constructed in the 16th century and reputed to be the largest mosque in Europe at the time, the Kul Sharif Mosque was destroyed when Ivan the Terrible stormed through Kazan in 1552, effectively bringing the city into Russia’s realm.
 Efforts to rebuild the mosque didn’t start until 1996, and were only completed in 2005.
 While restoration may seem like it was a long time coming, it was worth the wait.
 With white-washed arches, domes and minarets topped with sky-blue, the Kul Sharif Mosque is as grand and impressive as it ever was while staying true to its former self.

 Sample the flavours of Tatarstan at any of the outstanding restaurants and cafés

 that have earned Kazan its reputation as a haven for foodies.
 Influenced by both Russian and Eastern cuisine, soups, dairy and beets feature just as much as sesame seeds and savoury, Turkish style pastries.
 Those with a sweet tooth shouldn’t miss the Museum of Chak-Chak